RainbowSlime818/PythonGodDammit/README.md

 # PythonGodDammit

-#This is a test of phython mf's!
+This is a test of phython!